 Pick whatever you like based on what skills you want or whatever other criteria you like.
-If you want more Skill options you can double up with a ‘Face’ skill.

 The Criminal and Urchin back grounds however let you gain proficiency in thieves tools so pick them up if your Bard is the Rogue replacement in the party.

 You’re probably best off taking a +2 Cha over a feat if you already have an even number in that stat.
 If it’s an odd number a feat that provides +1 can help bump it up to even and give a perk.

 - Alert: Going first means you can disable enemies before they act, or get some buffs on allies before they charge in.

 - Athlete: You don’t run, you strut and that’s more likely to be performance.

 - Actor: Mostly for the +1 CHA, but also a great synergy with being the performer.
 Opens up amazing options for Charisma based skill checks.